Certora/Documentation/docs/ref-manual/cvl/methods.md

 Following the `returns` clause is an optional `envfree` tag.
 Marking a method with `envfree` has two effects.
 First, {ref}`calls <call-expr>` to the method from CVL do not need to explicitly pass an {term}`environment` value as the first argument.
-Second, the prover will verify that the method implementation in the contract being verified does not depend on any of the environment variables.
+Second, the Prover will verify that the method implementation in the contract being verified does not depend on any of the environment variables.
 The results of this check are displayed on the verification report as separate rules called `envfreeFuncsStaticCheck` and